 Extreme weather, shifting rainfall

-Sectors that rely strongly on certain temperatures and precipitation levels, such as agriculture, forestry, energy and tourism, will be particularly affected by climate change.
+Sectors that rely strongly on certain temperatures and precipitation levels such as agriculture, forestry, energy and tourism are particularly affected.

 Risks for wildlife

 Climate change is happening so fast that many plants and animal species are struggling to cope.

 Many terrestrial, freshwater and marine species have already moved to new locations.
 Some plant and animal species will be at increased risk of extinction if global average temperatures continue to rise unchecked.